 For more information, see Configure AI features for your organization

-Now we need to tell Sigma which data sources Ask Sigma can use.
+Now we need to tell Sigma which data sources Sigma Assistant can use.
 Since we are using third-party AI services like OpenAI, we want to carefully control which data is accessible.
 This step ensures access is limited to approved or non-sensitive data.

 Footer

-Click the icon, and then select Ask Sigma:
+Click the icon, and then select Assistant:

-We'll ask a simple question — "How many unique customers do we have?" and direct the AI to use the CUSTOMER table.
+We'll ask a simple question — "How many unique customers do we have?" and direct the AI to use the CUSTOMER table:

-Once it's in an exploration, we can rearrange, style, or use any of Sigma's many powerful features and then save it as a new workbook:
+Once it's in an exploration, we can rearrange, style, or use any of Sigma's many powerful features and then save it as a new workbook.

 Footer

-Navigate to Administration > AI settings > Ask Sigma usage.
+Navigate to Administration > Usage > Assistant.

 While we currently have only one record, we can see that Sigma provides a wealth of useful information about questions users are asking, who is asking them (Users), which sources are most used, and overall performance: